 The University engages in comprehensive programming, initiatives, strategies, and campaigns intended to end dating violence, domestic violence, stalking, sexual assault and risk reduction and other forms of sexual misconduct that are culturally relevant, responsive to the community's needs, and assessed for effectiveness.
-A variety of programs are offered during new freshman orientation and transfer days.
+A variety of programs are offered during first-year students' orientation and transfer days.
 At this time, parents are also informed of services offered to the students.
 Educational programming consists of primary prevention and awareness programs for all incoming students and new employees as well as current students.

-Programming regarding prevention, intervention and educational programs addressing alcohol, tobacco, sexual assault, domestic/dating violence, stalking, bystander intervention, relationship classes and body image are presented and offered continually throughout the year by multiple departments.
-These are including but not limited to, UNK Police Department, Residence Life, Student Affairs, Student Health and Counseling and the University Gender and Sexuality Resource Office.
+Programming regarding prevention, intervention and educational programs addressing alcohol, smoking, tobacco, sexual assault, domestic/dating violence, stalking, bystander intervention, relationship classes and body image are presented and offered continually throughout the year by multiple departments.
+These are including but not limited to, UNK Police Department, Residence Life, Student Affairs, Student Health and Counseling, and the Office of Equity and Compliance.